 In 2005, the applicant had a map approved for a 26-lot subdivision as shown below in Figure 2.
 When the applicant came forward to discuss the site and what could be approved, staff recommended and supported a map that provided smaller lots and a mixture of lot sizes to accommodate varying home sizes for the community.
-This serves as an opportunity for the development to serve varying income levels, home types of single, family without children, and families, as well as "empty nesters", our families who have raised their children and looking for a smaller home.
+This serves as an opportunity for the development to serve varying income levels providing housing types for single persons, families with or without children, as well as "empty nesters", i.e., families who have raised their children and looking for a smaller home.

-In addition to creating an opportunity for a vibrant, diverse neighborhood, the City is also concious of our obligation to provide land area to support the RHNA, Regional Housing Needs Allocation.
+In addition to creating an opportunity for a vibrant, diverse neighborhood, the city is also conscious of our obligation to provide land area to support the RHNA, Regional Housing Needs Allocation.
 This is a figure that is determined by the State and refined as to the number allotted to the city from BCAG - Butte County Association of Governments.
 The city is responsible for the provision of land area that can be developed into housing.